Houston Alexander Roa (born September 25, 2001) is an American entrepreneur, media proprietor, realtor, author, and philanthropist from Houston Texas.

 A graduate from Texas Christian University, Alex holds two degrees, a Bachelor of Science in Computer Science, and a Bachelor of Arts in Economics

 Alex has most of his time split between running The Culture Club, Inc, Rahra.co, and Blitz, Inc. Each business entity Roa partakes in aims to advance the Pangea agenda – creating a better world and uniting people with solving tomorrow’s problems.

 Here is a breakdown of Pangea’s focus companies

 The Culture Club – Inspiring Global Culture

 Blitz, Inc – to propel systems that advance humanity

 Alex Roa was born in Houston, TX to single mother Ingrid Roa.
 Helping raise Alex were his German grandmother Helga Jakob and Colombian grandfather Ernesto Roa, who both immigrated to the United States after World War II.

 Both arriving in New York City, Roa’s grandparents were heavily inspired by the American Dream, and worked hard to establish a good life for themselves and their future children.
 They would eventually meet at a church in Houston, TX, when Helga worked as a bookkeeper and Ernesto worked as a salesperson and entrepreneur.
 Their emphasis on the American Dream would go on two influence their two children, Ingrid and Michael Roa, who are the entrepreneurs who inspired Alex to find a similar path.

-Alex has two half sisters and three cousins.
+Alex has two half sisters and nine first cousins.
 He grew up in the Spring Valley, Houston where he would attend Second Baptist School from K-12 and hold various leadership roles throughout his tenure, including being heavily involved in Theater, Student Government, Church, and Model UN.